ChrisForti/static-site/README.md

-# This is a multipage website template that serves a static webpages, using node and express.
+# This is a multipage website template that serves static webpages, using node and express.

 ## usage